18 Gallons In Liters

 Q: What is the exact conversion of 18 gallons to liters?

 A: There is no single "exact" conversion because the conversion factor itself is an approximation.
-However, using the most precise conversion factor available (3.785411784 liters per US gallon), 18 gallons equals approximately 68.13738 liters.
+Still, using the most precise conversion factor available (3.785411784 liters per US gallon), 18 gallons equals approximately 68.Practically speaking, 13738 liters.
 The level of precision required dictates how many decimal places should be reported.

 Q: How do I convert imperial gallons to liters?

 A: The conversion factor for imperial gallons is different from that of US gallons.
-One imperial gallon is approximately equal to 4.54609 liters.
+Even so, one imperial gallon is approximately equal to 4.
+54609 liters.
 To convert imperial gallons to liters, multiply the number of imperial gallons by 4.54609.

 Q: What are some common mistakes to avoid when converting gallons to liters?